pareek-naren/pkce/NodeJs/Document.md

 # PKCE - Give You PKCE Code Challenge and Code Verifier

 ## Introduction
-It gives you a code challenge and code verifier for OAuth and OIDC authorizarization code flow
+You can use the NodeJs library to generate code challenge and code verifier for OAuth and OIDC authorizarization.

 ## How to Install and Run
-- Clone and checkout the project.
+1. Clone and checkout the repository.
         `git clone https://github.com/pareek-narendra/pkce`
-- Get into project folder and install node modules.
+2. Get into the project folder and install node modules.
         `npm i`
-- Go to NodeJs Folder using following command
+3. Go to the NodeJs folder using the following command:
         `cd NodeJs/`
-- Start and run the project
+4. Start and run the project
         `node index.js`

 Now You can see the `code_verifier` and `code_challenge` values and you cam use these in OAuth and OIDC authorizarization code flow.